-There is a patio and private garden behind the house for drinks on the terrace, or a barbecue, quality garden furniture and a BBQ are supplied for your use.
-Parking is available just a few yards from the house.
+There is a patio and private garden behind the house for drinks or meals on the terrace.
+A barbecue and quality garden furniture are supplied for your use.
+Parking is available just a few yards from the cottage door.
 There is a community swimming pool in the village, and sandy bathing lakes approximately 20 minutes away.

 For those who like walking there are several varied paths which may be accessed virtually from the front door.
 Walking maps and books are available on the bookshelf in the living room.

-For history buffs, the Cathar region has a fascinating history, with many castles and sites of historic interest in the immediate surrounding area.
+For history buffs, the Cathar region has a fascinating past, with many castles and sites of historic interest in the immediate surrounding area.

 Wine lovers, will enjoy the "degustations" (wine tastings), and wine cellars of the region.
 With as many as 15 different "appellations" in the surrounding areas, this is the largest wine producing department in France.